Tyndale Bible: Catholic reaction

 Tyndale's translations and polemical books were condemned and banned in England by the Catholic authorities.
 In particular almost all copies of his first 1526 New Testament, which authorities regarded as particularly flawed, were ordered by Tunstall to be bought up and burned.
 Thomas More, the Lord Chancellor of the English king Henry VIII, claimed that he had purposely mistranslated the ancient texts in order to promote anti-clericalism and heretical views.
 In particular they cited the terms "church", "priest", "do penance" and "charity", which became in the Tyndale translation "congregation", "senior" (changed to "elder" in the revised edition of 1534), "repent" and "love", challenging key doctrines of the Roman Catholic Church.
-Most of these ideas originated from More's best friend, the Catholic scholar Erasmus; however, More insisted that Erasmus' intent was to enrich the meaning not to subvert Catholic teaching.
+Most of these ideas originated from More's best friend, the Catholic scholar Erasmus; however, More insisted that Erasmus' intent was to enrich the meaning and not to subvert Catholic teaching.